-Your primary IVF costs are procedure costs.
+Your primary IVF costs are treatment costs.
 Depending on how many rounds of IVF you need, the costs will vary.

-Single Round IVF Procedure Cost.
-According to Attain Fertility, the national average cost of a single round of in vitro fertilization using fresh (not frozen) eggs and embryos costs about $10,000.
+Single Round IVF Cost.
+According to the report, the national average cost of a single round of in vitro fertilization using fresh (not frozen) eggs and embryos costs about $10,000.
 Costs vary based on a number of things, including the type of IVF used and the diagnosis (because the underlying fertility issue impacts available treatment options).